 If you’ve been injured at work, the first thing you should do is notify your employer to let them know of the incident.
 Do this as soon as you can—most work injuries should be reported within seven days, but it can never hurt to let management know sooner.

-Next, you’ll want to consider talking to a work injury lawyer.
+Next, you’ll want to consider talking to a construction injury attorney.
 In Cook County and Flossmoor, IL, you can contact the reliable construction injury lawyers at Vasilatos Injury Law for help.
 They’ll be able to talk you through the entire process of filing a claim.

 Make sure to keep track of any paperwork you collect as a result of the injury, especially medical bills.
 Next, your employer’s insurance carrier will open a claim for benefits.
 Based on firsthand reports from you, as well as reports from the employer and doctor, the carrier will determine whether or not the claim is compensable.
 If the claim qualifies for compensation, the insurance company and the employer will come to an agreement on what the client is owed, both as back-pay as well as expenses like missed wages and permanent injury compensation.